Margaret Zimmer

 I encourage graduate students who work with me to apply for outside funding, from such programs as the National Science Foundation Graduate Research Fellowship Program.
 That said, if you are accepted to this program, we will work to ensure you have complete funding throughout your graduate tenure through a mix of TA and RA appointments.

 I am looking for motivated, flexible, and independent researchers who enjoy collaborative and positive work environments.
 Graduate school is undoubtedly a serious commitment and you have chosen to pursue it to achieve a range of intellectual and/or professional goals.
-My job is to ensure your time in the Zimmer lab helps you achieve those goals in a supportive, stimulating, and rigorous environment.
+My job is to ensure your time in the our lab helps you achieve those goals in a supportive, stimulating, and rigorous environment.
 In return, I expect you to fully participate in the lab group, support other members of the lab group, and to be productive during your time (e.g. present at conferences, publish manuscripts, attend seminars, etc.).
 In an effort to make my expectations clear, I have prepared a list of my responsibilities as an adviser to my graduate students and a list of expectations I have of graduate students in my lab.
 During the application period, I encourage you to discuss these expectations and responsibilities with me to create a personalized set of student-adviser expectations.

 My responsibilities as an adviser